-- The 2016-17, 2017-18, and 2018-192013-2014, 2014-2015 and 2015-2016 rates of pay shall be as set forth in Appendix A of this Agreement.
-The For each year of the agreement the Carpenters salary schedule will increase by 3%, including COLA, or COLA alone, whichever is more include a 1.45% increase in 2013-2014, a 1.82% increase in 2014-2015 and a 1.0% increase in 2015-2016. - The percentage increase will be designed to fully utilize the increased funding in accordance with legislative intent.
-Prior to the implementation of pass-through increases, the District will discuss with the Pacific Northwest Regional Council of Carpenters Union the appropriate amount and distribution of the funds. - 3.
-In the event the State of Washington reduces salary or benefits for school district classified staff, the parties agree that further reductions may be imposed.
+^{2.} The percentage increase will be designed to fully utilize the increased funding in accordance with legislative intent.
+Prior to the implementation of pass-through increases, the District will discuss with the Pacific Northwest Regional Council of Carpenters Union the appropriate amount and distribution of the funds.

+- 5. In the event the State of Washington reduces salary or benefits for school district classified staff, the parties agree that further reductions may be imposed.
 However, prior to the implementation of reductions, the District will discuss with the Carpenters Union the manner in which the reductions may be imposed.
-If the parties cannot agree, the subject of imposed decreases will be treated as a negotiable matter. - 4.
+If the parties cannot agree, the subject of imposed decreases will be treated as a negotiable matter. - 3.6.
+In addition to the base wage rates as described herein, temporary employees who are ineligible for SEBB insurance benefits will receive an additional dollar and fifty cents (\$1.50) per hour in lieu of employer-funded insurance benefits. - 4.
 Salary Schedule: Employees shall receive the wage rate as shown in Appendix A. - E. Overpayment retrieval: Salary overpayments due to error shall be repaid to the District in accordance with State law.

-ARTICLE XIII: PENSION
+ARTICLE XIIIXII: PENSION